rupor-github/ssh-agent-wsl/README.md

 3. Restart your shell or type (when using bash) `. ~/.bashrc`.
 Typing `ssh-add -l` should now list the keys you have registered in Pageant.

-### Note regarding the `-a` flag

-A previous version of this manual suggested using the `-a` flag to set a fixed socket path which could be reused by all open WSL consoles.
-Due to the limitations of WSL-Win32 interop, this would cause problems including hanging SSH agent connections and hanging `conhost` processes in many use cases.

-Therefore, unless you have a specific need for it, *the `-a` flag should be removed from your `weasel-pageant` startup command*.
-A `weasel-pageant` instance will then be started for each WSL console you open, but will be reused by any sub-shells of that window (when `-r` is given).
+You may even replace your WSL copy of ssh-agent with ssh-agen-wsl to avoid modifying scripts (oh-my-zsh may require special pluging otherwise).
+NOTE: do not mix usage of ssh-agent-wsl and ssh-agent, only one of them should be used - they are using the same environment variables.

 ## Options

-`weasel-pageant` aims to be compatible with `ssh-agent` options, with a few extras:
+`ssh-agent-wsl` aims to be compatible with `ssh-agent` options, with a few extras:

-    $ weasel-pageant -h
+    $ ssh-agent-wsl -h
     Usage: weasel-pageant [options] [command [arg ...]]
     Options:
       -h, --help     Show this help.